 JP Catholic offers a brief study abroad program.
 Over a span of 19 days, students study in Ireland, France, and Italy.

-Mass is offered each weekday on campus.
 The University has transformed a large classroom into a reverent chapel, outfitting it with icons, an altar, and a crucifix.
+Mass is offered each weekday on campus, including a Chaldean Rite (Iraqi Catholic) Mass on Fridays.

 The campus chaplain is appointed by the San Diego bishop.
 He and other priests hear confessions four times per week and by appointment.
 Eucharistic Adoration takes place nearly every afternoon on campus, and students lead evening Rosary and the Chaplet of Divine Mercy at their residence apartments.